 Gas resource planning

-We look at trends in energy policy, market technologies, regional growth and customer demand to develop strategies that meet the energy needs of our customers and support our transition to a low-carbon energy future and to distributing renewable and low-carbon gas.
-The Long-Term Gas Resource Plan (LTGRP) is our road map for securing safe, reliable and cost-effective energy resources to meet our customers’ energy needs.
+We look at trends in energy policy, market technologies, regional growth and customer demand to develop strategies that meet the energy needs of our customers and support a lower carbon energy future as we invest in renewable and lower carbon gas.1 The Long-Term Gas Resource Plan (LTGRP) is our roadmap for securing safe, reliable and cost-effective energy resources to meet our customers’ energy needs.

 The Long-Term Gas Resource Plan: